Fatty Crew: History

 Pelaccio's first restaurant, the Chickenbone Cafe, was relatively short-lived, opening and closing in 2003.
 Following that, he performed a short stint in 5 Ninth, but eventually left and founded Fatty Crew with Rick Camac.
 Their flagship restaurant, Fatty Crab, opened in 2005.
 As of 2017 every project managed or owned by Fatty Crew has closed.

 With a restaurant that has been "full nearly since the minute it opened," Pelaccio and Camac set out to expand their group into different cuisine styles, opening two Fatty 'Cue restaurants in West Village and Brooklyn.

-Recently, Fatty Crew partnered with Top Chef contestant Leah Cohen to open up Pig and Khao, and Fatty Crab opened a new location in Hong Kong.
+Recently, Fatty Crew partnered with Top Chef: New York contestant Leah Cohen to open up Pig and Khao, and Fatty Crab opened a new location in Hong Kong.
 Fatty Crew also explored several other side projects, including a partnership with Kardashian member Scott Disick in Ryu, a restaurant in the meatpacking district.

 All of the Fatty Crew restaurants have since closed as of 2017 and the management deal with Leah Cohen is over after a heated legal dispute.